chrisgundling/Udacity-P5-VehicleDetection/README.md

 The biggest problems that I faced were false positive detections and variability of the vehicle detection boxes from frame to frame.
 These issues were improved using the following techniques:

-1. Changing the colorspace to LUV which improved the classifier accuracy to 99.4% on the validation set images.
+1. Using channels multiple color spaces (HSV,HLS,RGB,LUV) improved the classifier accuracy to 95.5% on the validation set images.
 2. Tuning of the number, size and locations of the sliding windows had a significant impact on the results.
 3. Integrating the heat maps over several frames so that the vehicles showed up strongly enough that the threshold could be increased.
 4. Rejecting detection boxes that did not make sense, specifically around the yellow lane lines.